 - Admission application

 - Current resume

 - Statement of Purpose

 - Transcripts from all colleges and universities attended

-- Graduate Record Examination (GRE) scores
+- Graduate Record Examination (GRE) scores (GMAT scores may substitute for the GRE for the MAB applicants only)

 - Three letters of reference

-International students must also submit official TOEFL, IELTS, or DuoLingo scores that satisfy the Graduate School minimum requirements2.
+International students must also submit official TOEFL or IELTS scores that satisfy the Graduate School minimum requirements2.
 All of these factors are taken into account by the departmental Graduate Committee as it considers an application.